 Drop the Cookies Onto the Oblaten or Parchment Paper and Smooth Into Circles

-After folding in the nuts and candied lemon peel, the batter looks rough.
-Place about three tablespoons of batter on each 70 or 90 mm wafer (3 to 4 inch "Oblate") or draw 3-inch circles on parchment paper (you can use a biscuit cutter or water glass as a template) and drop the dough into the middle of the circles.
+After you fold in the nuts and candied lemon peel, the batter looks rough.
+Place about three tablespoons of batter on each 70 or 90-mm wafer (3 to 4-inch Oblate) or draw 3-inch circles on parchment paper (you can use a biscuit cutter or water glass as a template) and drop the dough into the middle of the circles.

 Once the tray is full, use the back of the spoon to fill out the circle, slightly mounding the dough towards the center.
 If the dough seems too sticky, wet the back of the spoon with water.

-If you are using "Oblaten" drop the dough onto the wafer and smooth to the edges, mounding slightly in the middle.Continue to 5 of 8 below.
+If you are using Oblate, drop the dough onto the wafer and smooth to the edges, mounding slightly in the middle.Continue to 5 of 8 below.

 05 of 08

 Bake at 375 F for 15 to 20 minutes.
 Turn the oven down to 350 F if cookies are browning too much.

 You will see that the cookies puff up nicely and become smoother and rounder after they are baked.

 Let cool for a few minutes, then remove to a cookie or cake rack to cool.Continue to 6 of 8 below.

 Make the Glaze for the Lebkuchen Cookies